Corbin PGY1 Pharmacy Residency Curriculum

 Professional Development - During the course of their residency year, residents will be involved in the following professional and scholarly activities:

 Evaluation – The evaluation process will be in compliance with ASHP accreditation standards.
-PharmAcademic™ evaluation system will be used for written summative evaluations at the end of all month-long rotations and quarterly for longitudinal activities.
+PharmAcademic™ evaluation system will be used for written summative evaluations at the end of all required and elective learning experiences and quarterly for longitudinal learning experiences.
 In addition to formal assessment regarding progress towards residency objectives, preceptors also utilize verbal and written formative evaluations during rotations, presentations and on written activities to encourage resident development.

 Graduation and Certification – Upon successful completion of the residency program, the resident will receive a certificate verifying completion of the program in accordance with ASHP Regulations on Accreditation of Pharmacy Residencies.